theo-benjamin/hopeco-headless-wordpress-project/README.md

 The bootstrap script installs WordPress, activates the required plugins, sets permalinks, and creates:

-- a `home` front page with section-based ACF fields matching the Editorial Advocate wireframe
+- a `home` front page with section-based ACF fields matching the HopeCo==ci wireframe
 - an `about` page with starter ACF hero fields
 - two seeded update posts for the homepage feed